Andrew Bibby

 This engrossing account of a worker-run business is the first significant study of early producer co-operatives in Britain for over a century.
 The lessons learned in Hebden Bridge are still relevant today for all who seek to find new ways of working and alternative forms of business.

 "This is a wide-ranging work of scholarship, based on extensive research in both archives and printed sources which are fully listed at the back in a comprehensive bibliography.
-There are also 22 black and white illustrations and a detailed index.
-The book was written out of the author’s interest in contemporary endeavours in co-partnership and worker co-operation in an effort to teach such people their own forgotten history, but it is of far wider significance as a community study of a remarkable Pennine mill town and its contribution to the history of co-operation and other movements to enhance the economic, social and intellectual position of working people."
+There are also 22 black and white illustrations and a detailed index." - Family and Community History

 Return to Andrew Bibby's home page